Grey3345/Forge-1.19.2-GK_Iron/README.md

 sandpaper          Cleans rust off and Wax        Will see maybe add this to copper cleaning?
 Flint n steel      Will just take wax off
+Sand dust          Has a chance to drop this along side when breaking sandblocks

 The doors and Trap doors Does not require redstone.